Sunbury - South

 Sunbury - South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Sunbury - South's dwelling structures, as per the latest Census, consisted of 76.1% houses and 23.9% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Melbourne metropolitan area's figures of 89.2% houses and 10.8% other dwellings.
-Home ownership in Sunbury - South was at 31.0%, similar to Melbourne metro's rate.
-The remaining dwellings were either mortgaged (43.0%) or rented (26.0%).
-The median monthly mortgage repayment in the area was $1,800, surpassing Melbourne metro's average of $1,750.
-Meanwhile, the median weekly rent figure stood at $351 compared to Melbourne metro's $369.
-Nationally, Sunbury - South's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Sunbury - South's dwelling structure, as per the latest Census, consisted of 76.1% houses and 23.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Sunbury - South stood at 31.0%, similar to Melbourne metro.
+Mortgaged dwellings accounted for 43.0%, while rented dwellings made up 26.0%.
+The median monthly mortgage repayment was $1,800, lower than the Melbourne metro average of $2,000 and the Australian average of $1,863.
+The median weekly rent was $351, compared to Melbourne metro's $390 and Australia's national figure of $375.

 Frequently Asked Questions - Housing